onap/archived-appc/docs/APPC CDT Guide/APPC CDT Guide.rst

 -  Do not use parameter names which are sub-strings of other parameter names.
 For example, don’t use field1 and field12 as parameter names.

+In the template, the first instance of a parameter will be highlighted in green and subsequent instances of the same parameter will be highlighted in orange.

 Synchronizing a Template
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Once you have named all the parameters (this example shows 2
+Once you have named all the parameters (this example shows 3
-parameters), click the “SYNCHRONIZE” button to automatically create a
+parameters), click the “SYNCHRONIZE TEMPLATE PARAMETERS”  button to automatically create a
 parameter definition file and a parameter name-value file.
 The next
 sections describe these files.

-It may take a few seconds for the system to SYNCHRONIZE; when it is
+It may take a few seconds for the system to synchronize; when it is
 complete, you will be taken to the Parameter Definition screen.

 Remember to use the SAVE and/or DOWNLOAD buttons on the Reference Data